shotashirai/Data-Analysis-Pipeline/README.md

 **--- Before Optimization ---**

-- Peak memory consumption is ~4GB
+- Peak memory consumption was ~4GB
-- The memory usage stayed on ~2GB after the peak
+- The memory usage stayed at ~2GB after the peak
 ![MemoryUsage_before_Opt](images/MemoryUsage_UberDemand_b4opt.png)

 **--- After Optimization ---**

-- Peak memory consumption is ~2GB
+- Peak memory consumption was ~2GB
-- The memory usage stayed on below 500MB after the peak
+- The memory usage stayed at below 500MB after the peak

 ![MemoryUsage_After_Opt](images/MemoryUsage_UberDemand_afteropt.png)

 #### Readability of the code

-After optimization, readability of the code is enhanced.
+After optimization, the readability of the code is enhanced.

 ### Note